jommysmoth/ECE_Music/README.md

     * ~~Speed up code if it takes outrageously long~~
     * ~~Add support for different files if necessary~~
 * ~~Change train/test output if necessary for CNN~~
+* Add way to print different label images, in order to visualize.

 ## Network Class